How to Get the Best AU to Cebu Flights In the next few months, VA Platinum will celebrate…

-By the end of this article, you’ll know what it costs to hire a virtual assistant in the Philippines, what their non-cash benefits are and as the heading says, how much profit a virtual assistant service provider makes when you hire a virtual assistant (VA) through them.
+By the end of this article, you’ll know what it costs to hire a virtual assistant, what their non-cash benefits are, and as the heading says, how much profit the company makes when you hire a virtual assistant (VA) through them.

 Love, lots of love.

-As I write this article, I admit to having a wry smile wondering how my competitors will feel about my oversharing of their profit margins.
+As I write this article, I admit to having a wry smile wondering how my competitors are about to feel about my oversharing about their profit margins.

 Instead, I’ve taken the side of the consumer and being an advocate for them.

 After all, you’ve hired or are about to hire a full-time team member to work with you in your business.
 You have a right to know basic things like:

 If the owner of the VA company doesn’t answer these questions honestly, would you hire a VA that you will put hundreds of hours of training into?

 What’s the risk they’ll leave if you’re not 100% confident that they’re being well looked after?

 With this article, I will be Mr. Popular amongst the other VA companies and that’s okay.

 Most charge a flat fee between $2,000 and $2,500/month per VA regardless of the exchange rate.